secretstartups/handbook/people-group/learning-and-development/index.html.md

 * Set learning strategy to develop and attract GitLab talent through a blend of immersive learning experiences
 * Identifies and develops strategic relationships across the organization to motivate and develop team members
-* Demostrate thought leadership and subject matter expertise in learning while applying adult learning theories
+* Demonstrate thought leadership and subject matter expertise in learning while applying adult learning theories
-* Design learning solutions and experiences in support of organization values and culture, leadership principles, people manager core capabilities, career development, and more
+* Design learning solutions and experiences in support of organizational values and culture, leadership principles, people manager core capabilities, career development, and more
 * Deliver and develop training content to meet our strategic goals
 * Perform learning needs analysis with leadership and e-group to understand and execute on learning and development opportunities

 ## L&D Organization

-We are a small team but we've got a big role to play at GitLab!
+We are a small team, but we've got a big role to play at GitLab!

 * [Learning and Development Partner ](/job-families/people-ops/learning-development-specialist/): [Josh Zimmerman](/company/team/#Josh_Zimmerman)
 * [Learning and Development Generalist](/job-families/people-ops/learning-development-specialist/#learning--development-generalist): [Jacie Bandur](/company/team/#jbandur)